elfhosted/docs.elfhosted.com/docs/legal/refund-policy.md

 * Your subscription was automatically renewed due to not cancelling the subscription before the renewal date
 * You are unwilling or unable to cooperate with the ElfHosted support team in providing necessary information for troubleshooting in a timely manner
 * You only have a smartphone, but the apps you're using require a desktop / laptop browser
+* You initiated a payment dispute, chargeback, or cryptocurrency clawback through your financial institution
+* An upstream service, API, or third-party vendor changed terms or functionality, and ElfHosted can no longer offer the specific feature you expected
+* You did not open, or refused to participate in, a support ticket prior to requesting a refund